Necessary conditions for feedback stabilization and safety: Applications

-\begin{Prop} Let $L\colon \T Q \to \R$ be a smooth Lagrangian which is regular, and let $\cD\subset \T Q$ be a (constant rank) smooth linear subbundle. \begin{enumerate} \item Then \eqref{eq:nonhol-global} (or, equivalently, \eqref{eq:nonhol-local}) defines a second order control system $(\ctrl, \cD, p, f)$ such that a curve $q(t)$ satisfies \eqref{eq:nonhol-global} if and only if $\ddot{q}(t) = X = f$, and $f\colon \ctrl \to \T \cD$ is locally Lipschitz. \item Let $\att \subset \cD$ be a compact subset and $S\subset \cD$ be a precompact subset.
-Assume there exists a continuous vector field $Y$ on $Q$ which is nowhere tangent to $\cD$.
+\begin{Prop} Let $L\colon \T Q \to \R$ be a smooth Lagrangian which is regular, and let $\cD\subset \T Q$ be a smooth vector subbundle. \begin{enumerate} \item Then \eqref{eq:nonhol-global} (or, equivalently, \eqref{eq:nonhol-local}) defines a second order control system $(\ctrl, \cD, p, f)$ such that a curve $q(t)$ satisfies \eqref{eq:nonhol-global} if and only if $\ddot{q}(t) = X = f$, and $f\colon \ctrl \to \T \cD$ is locally Lipschitz. \item Let $\att \subset \cD$ be a compact subset and $S\subset \cD$ be a precompact subset.
+Assume there exists a continuous vector field $Y$ on $Q$ which is nowhere $\cD$-valued.
 Then: \begin{itemize} \item if either (i) the Euler characteristic $\chi(\att)$ is not well-defined according to Def.~\ref{def:euler-cech}, or if (ii) $\chi(\att)$ is well-defined and $\chi(\att)\neq 0$, then $\att$ cannot be rendered asymptotically stable by any locally Lipschitz control force $F\colon \ctrl \to \T^* Q$ in \eqref{eq:nonhol-global}; and \item if either (i) the Euler characteristic $\chi(S)$ is not well-defined according to Def.~\ref{def:euler-cech}, or if (ii) $\chi(S)$ is well-defined and $\chi(S)\neq 0$, then $S$ cannot be rendered strictly positively invariant (Def.~\ref{def:strictly-inflowing}; cf. Def.~\ref{def:safety}) by any locally Lipschitz control force $F\colon \ctrl \to \T^* Q$ in \eqref{eq:nonhol-global}. \end{itemize} \end{enumerate} \end{Prop} \begin{Rem} With only minor changes, a more general result can be formulated assuming only that the force law produces a closed-loop vector field $X$ which is continuous and uniquely integrable.
-However, the present formulation of Prop.~\ref{prop:nonhol-lagrangian} has the virtue of giving sufficient conditions under which $f\colon \ctrl \to \T\cD$ is locally Lipschitz, so that closed-loop vector fields $X$ produced by locally Lipschitz forces $F$ are locally Lipschitz and thus uniquely integrable. \end{Rem} \begin{Rem} The nonholonomic distribution $\cD$ is \emph{locally} defined by the \concept{Pfaffian constraints} $\sum_j a^i_j(q) \dot{q}^j = 0$ of \eqref{eq:nonhol-local}, where the $a_i$ are locally-defined $1$-forms.
+However, the present formulation of Prop.~\ref{prop:nonhol-lagrangian} has the virtue of giving sufficient conditions under which $f\colon \ctrl \to \T\cD$ is locally Lipschitz, so that closed-loop vector fields $X$ produced by locally Lipschitz forces $F$ are locally Lipschitz and thus uniquely integrable. \end{Rem} \begin{Rem} The nonholonomic distribution $\cD$ is \emph{locally} defined by the \concept{Pfaffian constraints} $\sum_j a^i_j(q) \dot{q}^j = 0$ of \eqref{eq:nonhol-local}, where the $a^i$ are locally-defined $1$-forms.
 Suppose that at least one of these $1$-forms can be \emph{globally} defined, i.e., suppose there exists a continuous $1$-form $\alpha$ on $Q$ with $\cD \subset \ker \alpha$.
-Then if the vector field $Y$ on $Q$ is the dual of $\alpha$ with respect to any Riemannian metric, $Y$ is nowhere tangent to $\cD$, so that the hypothesis in item \ref{item:nonhol-lagrangian-2} of Prop.~\ref{prop:nonhol-lagrangian} is satisfied.
-Conversely, if there exists a continuous vector field $Y$ defined on all of $Q$ which is nowhere tangent to $\cD$, then the metric dual of the orthogonal projection of $Y$ onto the orthogonal complement of $\cD$ (with respect to any Riemannian metric) is a continuous $1$-form $\alpha$ satisfying $\cD \subset \ker \alpha$.
-See Rem.~\ref{rem:existence-of-transverse-vector-field} for more discussion on the existence of $Y$ or, equivalently, $\alpha$. \end{Rem}
+Then if the vector field $Y$ on $Q$ is the dual of $\alpha$ with respect to any Riemannian metric, $Y$ is nowhere $\cD$-valued, so the hypothesis in item \ref{item:nonhol-lagrangian-2} of Prop.~\ref{prop:nonhol-lagrangian} is satisfied.
+Since nonholonomic distributions are often described by Pfaffian constraints in practice, this provides a (often easy) means for verifying this hypothesis in examples.
+Conversely, if there exists a continuous vector field $Y$ defined on all of $Q$ which is nowhere $\cD$-valued, then the metric dual of the orthogonal projection of $Y$ onto the orthogonal complement of $\cD$ (with respect to any Riemannian metric) is a continuous $1$-form $\alpha$ satisfying $\cD \subset \ker \alpha$.
+Thus, the existence of a continuous $Y$ which is nowhere $\cD$-valued is equivalent to the existence of a continuous $\alpha$ satisfying $\cD \subset \ker \alpha$; see Rem.~\ref{rem:existence-of-transverse-vector-field} for more discussion. \end{Rem}